 Liability insurance, which is required in almost every state, does not pay for the at-fault driver’s own expenses, however.
 If you cause the accident, you can only have your vehicle repairs covered if you have collision insurance.
 To underscore the importance of these types of car insurance coverage, the average property damage claim was $3,841 for liability insurance in 2018 and $3,574 for collision coverage.

 PLPD is shorthand for Personal Liability and Property Damage insurance.
-PLPD insurance covers injuries and property damage for the other driver if you are found to be at fault in a car accident but it does not reimburse you for your own medical expenses or damage to your own property, however.
-The term PLPD is most commonly used in Michigan; it is known as “basic liability” in the rest of the nation.
-Because PLPD auto insurance is mandatory in almost every state, it is the most basic form of car insurance.… read full answer
+PLPD insurance covers injuries and property damage for the other driver if you are found to be at fault in a car accident but it does not reimburse you for your own medical expenses or damage to your own property, however.… read full answer

 How PLPD Insurance Works